Table of Contents

 Does Bounce Rate Affect SEO?

 Search engine optimization (SEO) is an important ranking factor for anybody’s website.
-SEO can help your business in many different ways that you can read more about here.
+SEO can help your business in many different ways.
 So what happens if your bounce rate is high or low?
 Does it contribute to your SEO rank on Google?

 As it turns out, the bounce rate doesn’t directly affect your website’s SEO.
 The reason I say directly, though, is that there might still be an impact on other factors.
 A high bounce rate can tell you that something isn’t working right on your website.
 For example, a poor user experience can increase your bounce rate.
 Once you identify that your user experience is the cause of many people bouncing from your website, you might look for ways to improve that experience.
 Improving the experience might lead to visitors engaging more with your website and staying longer, which can lead to a better website search ranking.